YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 -Log out of the Client VM.

-This step aims to verify that the password reset mechanism within the Active Directory environment is functioning correctly.
+Step 7 aims to verify that the password reset mechanism within the Active Directory environment is functioning correctly.
 By navigating to the Active Directory Users and Computers console on the Domain Controller, locating a specific domain user within the "_EMPLOYEE" OU, and then successfully resetting their password, you confirm that administrative password resets are being applied.
 Subsequently, logging into the Client VM with the newly set password validates that the changes made on the Domain Controller are being properly propagated and authenticated for domain users.
 </p>
 <br />